About the Anthem Project

-I took a film crew with me by car for three weeks to travel the country, sea to shining sea, and film the National Anthem in America’s most beautiful outdoor locations.
+I drove with a film crew over ten thousand miles to travel the country, sea to shining sea, and play the National Anthem in America’s most beautiful outdoor locations.
 It involved cheap motels, late-night drives with little sleep and getting up in the early am to catch the “dawn’s early light” but it was all worth it.

 The reason I chose to do this comes down to the focus that there has been lately on the negative, whether it’s related to clashing ideals about what is best for the country’s future or other issues.
-I wanted to do something that counteracts the collateral damage and speaks to every American from a positive and uplifting place.
+I wanted to do something that counteracts the collateral damage and speaks to every American from a positive and uplifting place and to honor those involved in its making and in its continued service.
 Nothing can make that statement better than the views of the land itself.

 High Quality Image Links: